Step 4: Full View

 When the state agency receives ABC Engineering's disclosure that it served as lead peer reviewer on the same project for which it now seeks to compete in a design-build procurement, what approval standard and remedial conditions, if any, should the agency impose to preserve procurement integrity and protect competing firms from the informational asymmetry created by ABC Engineering's privileged advisory access?

-Approve With Mandatory Conditions And Firewalls Board's choice Approve ABC Engineering's participation conditioned on mandatory information firewalls between the peer review team and the proposal development team, disclosure of ABC Engineering's specific peer review contributions to all competing firms, and recusal of Engineer A from proposal sections directly drawing on peer review knowledge
+O1 Approve ABC Engineering's participation conditioned on mandatory information firewalls between the peer review team and the proposal development team, disclosure of ABC Engineering's specific peer review contributions to all competing firms, and recusal of Engineer A from proposal sections directly drawing on peer review knowledge Board's choice

 The State Agency Procurement Integrity Preservation principle requires the agency to ensure that the design-build competition is substantively fair to all competing firms, not merely formally open.
 The Agency Disclosure and Approval Obligation conditionally permits participation with informed agency consent, but the reliability of that consent as an ethical safeguard depends on the approving authority being free from conflicting procurement interests.
 The Fairness in Professional Competition principle protects third-party competitors' right to a level informational playing field, not merely formal eligibility.
 The Conflict of Interest Disclosure Evolution Principle requires the agency to assess whether the disclosed conflict is remediable through conditions or is so structural that categorical exclusion is warranted.